ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-intro.md

 * Terraform - Terraform is a tool that codifies APIs into declarative configuration files.
 It uses a "provider" to interact with the infrastructure.
 A `.tf` file is used to describe the infrastructure as code.
 A `.tvars` file is used to store the variables for the deployment.
 The `main.tf` file holds the build instructions.
 * PowerShell is used on the AD DNS server to create the DNS entries.
 * PowerShell Core is available for Windows, Linux, and macOS systems.
 This tool is optional and it can be used on the jump-server or remote device to enable the use of PowerCLI.
 For more information, see [PowerShell Core](https://github.com/PowerShell/PowerShell){: external}.
 * PowerCLI - PowerCLI is a PowerShell interface for managing VMware vSphere®.
 You can automate all aspects of vSphere management, including network, storage, VMs, and guest OS.
 This tool is optional and it can be used on the jump-server or remote device to help the preparation of the vCenter Server instance.
 These steps can be done by using the GUI.
-For more information about how to install this tool, see [Install PowerCLI](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/6-7/esxi-installation-and-setup-6-7/installing-and-setting-up-esxi-install/installing-esxi-install/installing-esxi-using-vsphere-auto-deploy-install/set-up-vsphere-auto-deploy-and-provision-hosts-with-vsphere-powercli-install/install-powercli-install.html){: external}.
+For more information about how to install this tool, see [ESX Installation and Setup](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/9-0/esx-installation-and-setup.html){: external}.
 * PowerNSX - PowerNSX is a PowerShell module that abstracts the VMware NSX API to a set of easily used PowerShell functions.
 This tool is optional and it can be used on the jump-server or remote device to help the preparation of NSX on the vCenter Server instance.
 These steps can be done by using the GUI.
 For more information, see [powernsx](https://github.com/vmware-archive/powernsx){: external}.

 ## Build process overview